 Are you interested in writing about theme parks, and being paid for it?
 Are you a talented writer capable of producing original, fascinating content that theme park fans will love to read?
 Then you sound like a great candidate to join Theme Park Tourist's writing team!

 We're one of very few theme park websites that are willing (and able) to pay contributors – and we also offer you the opportunity to share your talent with a huge audience.
 We receive hundreds of thousands of visitors each month, and tens of thousands of pageviews every day – making us one of the most popular theme park sites on the web.

-- You'll be asked to contribute at least one article per week.
+- You'll generally be asked to contribute at least two articles per month.